Click here for more information about our 2020 Real Heroes honorees and to watch the 2020 Real Heroes Awards.

 Please submit your nomination by filling out the online nomination form below

 All nominees must work or reside in San Diego County or Imperial County.
 The heroic act may have occurred elsewhere.

-The heroic act must be either an ongoing commitment to the community for more than one year or have occurred on or after January 1, 2019.
+The heroic act must be either an ongoing commitment to the community for more than one year, or must have occurred in 2020 or 2021.